MADIAVE: Multi-Agent Debate for Implicit Attribute Value Extraction: Debate Results

 For different MLLM debates, we observe that the convergence patterns differ from those seen in the same agent debates.
 In Figures~\ref{fig:Convergence Stats}(d) and \ref{fig:Convergence Stats}(e), the stronger agent, acting as a "teacher", often ends up with worsened answers, likely due to the influence of inaccurate reasoning from the weaker "student" agent.
 In contrast, the student agent consistently corrects more inferences in each round, indicating that it benefits significantly from the teacher's input during the debate.
-In Figure~\ref{fig:Convergence Stats}(e), although the weaker learner, \texttt{Phi-3.5}, does not exhibit strong reasoning or a clear understanding of the product image and text, it changes its answers approximately 800 times in round 2 and corrects about 500 data points,by the guidance of \texttt{Llama-3.2}.
-Conversely, the teacher agent, \texttt{Llama-3.2}, shows more deteriorated answers in each round, reinforcing the notion that the teacher benefits less and may even adopt flawed reasoning from the student.
-Overall, these results suggest that while the teacher's guidance is invaluable for the weaker agent's learning, the teacher itself may incur a performance penalty by accepting the student's inaccurate reasoning.
+In Figure~\ref{fig:Convergence Stats}(e), although the weaker learner, \texttt{\phiname}, does not exhibit strong reasoning or a clear understanding of the product image and text, it changes its answers approximately 800 times in round 2 and corrects about 500 data points, by the guidance and support of \texttt{\llamaname} model.
+Conversely, the teacher agent shows more deteriorated answers across rounds, suggesting it benefits less from the exchange and can be pulled off course by the student’s confident but weakly grounded arguments.
+This indicates a reverse-influence effect: prompts that encourage incorporating peer reasoning may cause the teacher to over-weight unreliable feedback and drift from correct choices.
+Overall, while the teacher’s guidance is invaluable for improving the weaker agent, the teacher agent may pay an additional performance cost by partially adopting or accepting the student agent’s inaccurate or imprecise reasoning, especially in cases or environment that are not well-defined.